 UARTs use one signal to transmit data, and a second independent signal to receive data.
 A given UART may use just one signal for unidirectional “simplex" communication, or two signals for bidirectional communications.
 Bidirectional communications can be “full-duplex", with information flowing in both directions simultaneously, or “half-duplex", where information only flows in one direction at a time.

 A typical UART transmitter is given a byte of data to be transmitted, and stores the data in a shift register.
 Then the bits are sent out from the shift registers, one at a time in sequence (the LSB, or bit 0 is sent first).
-The eight data bits are sent in a 10-bit or 11-bit packet that includes a start bit, the eight data bits, an optional parity bit, and a stop bit.
+The eight data bits are sent in a 10-bit or 12-bit packet that includes a start bit, the eight data bits, an optional parity bit, and one or two stop bits.
 The transmit line is inactive (or idle) between packets, and held in a “logic high” state at the system I/O voltage (typically 3.3V).
 The start bit is always the first bit to be sent, and it is always low to signify that data bits are on the way.

 The UART receiver stores the incoming data in a shift register.
 The receiver uses a “sample clock” that runs at a much higher frequency than the data frequency, so it can more accurately measure bit edge-to-edge times.
 Because it uses a higher frequency clock, it can find the middle of each bit with good accuracy, and it reads each bit close to the middle.